You’re a whistleblower if you’re a worker and you report certain types of wrongdoing

 Your information helps us decide whether to look more closely at an organisation’s compliance with equality and human rights law.

 We will make a record of your concern and decide whether to take any action on it.
-When doing this, we will take into account our strategic plan, business plan and our compliance and enforcement policy.
+When doing this, we will take into account our litigation and enforcement policy.

 Even if we don’t take immediate action, the information you provide may help to shape our plans for future work.

 You will not have a say in how we deal with your concern and we may not be able to give you much detail if we have to keep the confidence of other people.

 We may not need to contact you but we do take all concerns seriously and deal with them on a case by case basis.
 If we need more information we will get in touch if you have agreed that we may do so and have given us your contact details.

 Other sources of help